Vinothsuku/insightsR/README.md

 ## Constraints
 Currently the tool supports only datasets in "csv" and provides insights for a target column that has continuous values (regression type) for eg) total sales, price, cost, income, salary etc.

+## Credits
+[fast.ai](https://fast.ai) is the base for this tool.
+I have put it together as an automation effort (kind of basic autoML type) and as a web application that could be used by anyone with ease.